myreceiptt/stacks-receipt-of-life/README.md

 # Stacks Receipt of Life

-Stacks Receipt of Life — dApp di Stacks untuk men-stamp satu kalimat NOTA hidupmu, on-chain dengan Clarity 4, bagian dari kampanye NOTA sebagai pedoman hidup / Receipt of Life.
+Stacks Receipt of Life — A dApp on Stacks that allows you to stamp a one-sentence NOTA (note of your life) on-chain with Clarity 4, part of the NOTA (note of life) campaign.